 Always be prepared for the unexpected.
-Keep a safe distance in case a child reacts unexpectedly.
 Get down to the level of the children instead of bending over; kneel down on one knee for balance.
 Don't straighten up when a child grabs you around the neck; instead, kneel down and request the child to let go.
 Move with a child that has a hold of you, rather than moving away.